eslamfayad/terasic-de10-nano-kit/code-samples/gpio-leds/gpio-leds-readme.md

 # Example Programs
-There are three example directories that contain examples and instructions for interacting with the GPIO resources on the DE10-Nano board using the gpio framework provided by the Linux environment.
+There are three directories that contain examples and instructions for interacting with the GPIO resources on the DE10-Nano board using the gpio framework provided by the Linux environment.

 ## raw-gpio